 Camarada’s Mom emerges.
 “Bienvenido, hi Molly, Diana; who is your friend?”
 She approaches them with a kiss and hug.
 Her accent is also not strong and she reminds me of every show or movie I’ve ever watched with a Hispanic mom.
 The food will come next.

 “This is my sister, Ivy; she’s visiting and traveling with us for several days,” she also gives me a hug and kisses my cheeks.
 I don’t flinch this time.
-Maybe because she’s a Mom.
+Maybe because she’s a mom.

 “Wonderful, Jose, make sure they have everything they need.
 Vanessa will provide you food and anything else.
 I am leaving shortly to go to the party, but I will see you there,” she says.